hhenske/rest-countries-api/README.md

 <h3>To do</h3>
 <ul>
-<li>In country info cards, more space between ino lines</li>
+<li>In country info cards, more space between ifno lines ✅</li>
-<li>In dark mode, button text should be "Light mode" even though not done in design pic</li>
+<li>In dark mode, button text should be "Light mode" even though not done in design pic ✅</li>
-<li>In light mode, mood icon should be outline, not filled in</li>
+<li>In light mode, mood icon should be outline, not filled in ✅</li>
 <li>Bottom edge of header does not have a border...may not even have a box-shadow in dark mode</li>
 <li>Variable for dark background should be the darkest shade of grey not blue - need variable for background in both modes</li>
 <li>In dark mode, the elements are the 2nd darkest shade of grey, not blue</li>